-High Density conventional polyfoam (HD): This is polyfoam that weighs 1.8 lbs per cubic foot or more (some will call 1.5 lb polyfoam HD but I would use 1.8 as a better standard for HD unless you are in lower budget ranges) and can go as high as the mid 2 lb range.
+High Density conventional polyfoam (HD): This is polyfoam that typically weighs 1.5 lbs per cubic foot or more (although I would use 1.8 as a better standard for HD unless you are in lower budget ranges) and can go as high as the mid 2 lb range.
 It is sometimes difficult to find this in a softer version but the firmer versions are quite suitable for a support layer under memory foam or under a softer top layer of good quality polyfoam or latex.
 It lasts longer and will keep its firmness longer than lower density conventional polyfoam (depending on the density) but typically not as long as a high quality innerspring or higher grades of polyfoam, or latex foam.
 It is less resilient and has less progressive resistance (doesn't hold you up as well) as the highest grade of polyfoam, innersprings, or latex.
 Although it is inexpensive to manufacture, you will often see this grade of foam in the support layers of mid range and even rather expensive mattresses under higher quality materials such as latex or high quality memory foam.
 The lower end of this range would be a suitable material for a lower or mid range mattress and the higher end of this range would be more appropriate for mattresses that were in a higher budget range.
-Since the support layers of a mattress are not usually it's "weak link" ...
+Since the support layers of a mattress are not usually its "weak link" ...
 I would consider this grade of polyfoam ... especially in the higher densities ... to be perfectly acceptable and a durable choice in a mattress with good quality comfort layers and of course higher density would indicate greater durability and quality.
 There are some good quality mattresses use this grade of polyfoam (usually in the 2.0 lb range and higher) in their mattresses.